 May be repeated with new content to a maximum of four units.

-261. Seminar in Environmental Radiation (2)

-Prerequisites: Biology 150 and Biology 151.
+261. Seminar in Environmental Radiation (2) Prerequisites: Biology 150 and Biology 151.
 The sources, characteristics, distribution, measurement, and fate of radioactive contaminants in the biosphere and interactions with the biota.
-Maximum credit

-270. Seminar in Genetics (2)

-Prerequisite: Biology 155.
+Maximum credit four units applicable on a master's degree.
+270. Seminar in Genetics (2) Prerequisite: Biology 155.